2012-2015 Volkswagen Beetle hatchback

 2012 • 2013 • 2014 • 2015

 In brief: This Crutchfield Research Garage article gives you an overview of your Beetle's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+We'll tell you all about:

 Meet the newest Beetle, which is not the same as the New Beetle and not at all like the original Beetle.
 In fact, those of you who remember the original Beetle's "Think Small" magazine ads will be amused to note that this Beetle is longer, lower and wider than its predecessor.

 This is not a bad thing.
 Revamping a car with a shape so distinctive it can be recognized in silhouette by anyone from 8 to 80 isn’t an easy thing, but VW’s design team pulled it off.
 This Beetle is a little sportier and a little more aggressive, but without losing the fun, friendly personality that makes a Beetle a Beetle.

 Removing the Beetle's stock radio starts with the trim panel (Crutchfield Research Photo)

 The Beetle’s base system is somewhat pedestrian, but it's not bad as such things go.
 The optional 9-speaker Fender-branded system, on the other hand, is a bit of a factory hot rod.
 The receiver is an AM/FM/6-CD unit with USB and AUX inputs, plus a built-in SiriusXM tuner and available navigation.
 This is good stuff, and VW deserves kudos for coming up with a factory system that’s this impressive.